dziobro/Education-Data-Primer/chapter1.md

 - Each observation forms a row.
 - Each type of observational unit forms a table.

-We want to
+We want to clean up our student data.

 *** =instructions
 ## Let's Go!

 The student data is loaded into StudentData from the pervious exercise.
-1) load the tidyr libary.
+- load the tidyr libary.
-2) Gather the data into a new variable GatheredStudentData
+- Gather the data into a new variable GatheredStudentData
-3) Remove NA's
+- Remove NA's

 *** =hint